epenzeymoog/Chicago_Software_Craftsmanship/README.md

 <p>This will tell Sass to go through your Sass files and compile them into your CSS file.</p>
 <p>Option 2: Tell Sass to run a watch so that it will constantly be looking for changes to your Sass files and compiling them into your CSS file.
 This is quicker and simpler.
 My  To do this, open a new tab in your teminal and run:</p>
 <code>sass --watch style.scss:style.css</code>
 <p>If you get an error when running this command, first try deleting the directory in the project called .sass-cache (don't worry, it'll all come back next time Sass compiles) and re-running the command.
-If you have errors in your files, they will be pointed out in the terminal and you'll have to fix them before Sass can start watching for chagnes.</p>
+If you have errors in your files, they will be pointed out in the terminal and you'll have to fix them before Sass can start watching for changes.</p>

+<h3>Install Middleman.</h3>
+<p>This site runs on Middleman, a static website generator.</p>
+<p>The documentation for installing Middleman is <a href="https://middlemanapp.com/basics/install/">here.</a>
-<p>In order to view the website locally, run
+<p>In order to view the website locally, run <code>bundle exec middleman server</code> and view the website at localhost: 4567</p>
-<code>open index.html</code> in your terminal or right click in the <code>index.html</code> file and select "Open in Browser."</p>